Parks and Green Spaces

 Boston-Esplanade

 A short distance away is the Esplanade, a delightful green space meandering along the Charles River.
-Strollers, runners, and picnickers share this space looking out over the river dotted with sailboats and rowers.
-But the Esplanade is part of even large park system called the Charles River Renovation that starts at the Boston Harbor and stretches 20 miles up-river.
-There are numerous recreational possibilities on both sides of the river including biking, running, tennis, swimming, and skating.
+Strollers, runners, and picnickers share this space looking out over the river, dotted with sailboats and rowers.
+But the Esplanade is part of an even larger park system called the Charles River Renovation that starts at Boston Harbor and stretches 20 miles upriver.
+There are numerous recreational possibilities on both sides of the river, including biking, running, tennis, swimming, and skating.

 The Emerald Necklace

 Geese245x160Just a few steps away is the beginning of a magnificent 1,100-acre park system called the Emerald Necklace.
-Starting at the Boston Common, the system of 9 parks stretches over seven miles, all linked by parkways and waterways.
-Designed by Frederick Law Olmsted in 1837, each park has a unique flavor and they are rightfully termed the "Jewels" in the necklace.
-Going from end to end in the chain of parks, you encounter a wonderful unexpected variety of settings from a formal park, to a garden, to a former tidal marsh, a river glen, and several ponds finally ending in the Arboretum and Franklin park, a 527 acre country park and home of the Franklin Zoo.
+Starting at Boston Common, the system of nine parks stretches over seven miles, all linked by parkways and waterways.
+Designed by Frederick Law Olmsted in 1837, each park has a unique flavor, and they are rightfully termed the "jewels" in the necklace.
+Going from end to end in the chain of parks, you encounter a wonderful, unexpected variety of settings, from a formal park to a garden to a former tidal marsh, a river glen, and several ponds, finally ending in the Arboretum and Franklin Park, a 527-acre country park and home of the Franklin Zoo.

 Boston Harbor Island Recreational Park

-Boston-Harbor-IslandBetween the Boston harbor and the open ocean, there are a series of 30 islands that form this national park.
-Some of these islands are open to the public, and every year thousands of visitors come to picnic, camp and explore.
-On these islands it is easy the be fooled into thinking that you are on a remote island in Maine, being in fact only miles away from the city.
+Boston-Harbor-IslandBetween Boston Harbor and the open ocean, there are a series of 30 islands that form this national park.
+Some of these islands are open to the public, and every year thousands of visitors come to picnic, camp, and explore.
+On these islands, it is easy to be fooled into thinking that you are on a remote island in Maine, when in fact you are only miles away from the city.
 Ferries provide access to many of the islands.